 The Company enters into licensing and development agreements with collaborative partners for the development of monoclonal antibody-based anticancer therapeutics.
 The terms of these agreements contain multiple deliverables which may include (i) licenses, or options to obtain licenses, to the Company's TAP technology, (ii) rights to future technological improvements, (iii) research activities to be performed on behalf of the collaborative partner, and (iv) the manufacture of preclinical or clinical materials for the collaborative partner.
 Payments to the Company under these agreements may include non-refundable license fees, option fees, exercise fees, payments for research activities, payments for the manufacture of preclinical or clinical materials, payments based upon the achievement of certain milestones and royalties on product sales.
-The Company follows the provisions of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 605-25, "Revenue Recognition-Multiple-Element Arrangements," and ASU No. 2010-17, "Revenue Recognition-Milestone Method," in accounting for these agreements.
-Effective July 1, 2010, the Company adopted Accounting Standards Update (ASU) No. 2009-13, "Multiple-Deliverable Revenue Arrangements", which amends FASB ASC Topic 605-25.
+The Company follows the provisions of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 605-25, "Revenue Recognition-Multiple-Element Arrangements," and ASU No. 2010-17, "Revenue Recognition-Multiple-Element Arrangements," and ASU No. 2010-17, "Revenue Recognition-Multiple-Deliverable Revenue Arrangements," which amends FASB ASC Topic 605-25.
 In order to account for these agreements, the Company must identify the deliverables included within the agreement and evaluate which deliverables represent separate units of accounting based on if certain criteria are met, including whether the delivered element has standalone value to the collaborator.
-The consideration received is allocated among the separate units of accounting, and the applicable revenue recognition criteria are applied to each of the separate units.
+The consideration received is allocated among the separate units of accounting the separate units of accounting the separate units of accounting, and the applicable revenue recognition criteria are applied to each of the separate units.